ProcrastinationTeam/Procrastination-Toolbox/README.md

 Simple implementation of [this talk](https://www.youtube.com/watch?v=hG9SzQxaCm8) about how to build easier to tweak jumps.
 > - **CastleDB**:
 HaxeFlixel example to use [CastleDB](https://github.com/ncannasse/castle) and [CastleDB's level editor](http://castledb.org/#level).
+> - **Template**:
+Our template for now projets.
+We'll try to have a heavily documented project.xml

 More to come!